Tough conversations are a part of life and in business, it’s no different. But tough customer conversations can be just that – tough.

 Here’s a quick summary:

 Following up should also be on your list of to-dos after resolving an issue.
-Whether it be a couple days or weeks after (depending on the situation) this is a fantastic way to boost customer retention.
+Whether it be a couple of days or weeks after (depending on the situation) this is a fantastic way to boost customer retention.
 Reach out to see how things are working for them.
-If there issue is solved and if you can be of any more service.
-Another small touch that goes a long way.
+You can use their feedback as a way to improve your services, products or anything else they really were unhappy with.

 We’re Only Human